hiviah/https-everywhere-checker/README.md

 If you fetch the two URLs above in any order, the first URL fetched will return HTTP 200, the second will return HTTP 400.

-For some obscure reason, setting "c.setopt(c.SSL_VERIFYPEER, 0)" makes it work correctly (c is a pycurl.Curl() object).
-However, that turns of certchain validation and is thus not of much use.
-In both cases the HTTP headers seem identical, SNI is sent in both cases, ciphersuite is identical...beats me.
+For some obscure reason, setting `c.setopt(c.SSL_VERIFYPEER, 0)` makes it work correctly (c is a pycurl.Curl() object).
+However, that turns off certchain validation and is thus not of much use.
+In both cases the HTTP headers seem identical, SNI is sent in both cases, ciphersuite is identical.

-Maybe curl being compiled with NSS has something to do with it?
+I tried to build curl/libcurl with `--without-nss` and the problem goes away.
+Apparently NSS does not like how CA certs are setup, but I can't find the right way to do it.
+NSS takes `$SSL_DIR` containing its own database of certs (seems that it can't be changed at runtime).

 ### At most 9 capture groups in rule supported